ipfs/ipfs-desktop/README.md

 ### Which version of IPFS does IPFS Desktop use?

-Since IPFS Desktop uses [ipfsd-ctl](https://github.com/ipfs/js-ipfsd-ctl), it includes its own embedded IPFS binary, which in most circumstances is the latest version of [go-ipfs](https://github.com/ipfs/go-ipfs).
+IPFS Desktop includes its own embedded binary in version defined in `package.json`, which iis the latest version of [go-ipfs](https://github.com/ipfs/go-ipfs) that passed QA for desktop use.

 You can check which version of IPFS you're running from the IPFS logo menu by looking in the `About` submenu.